subashsigdel/TeamEverest/README.md

-# TeamEverest
-# Project Discriptions
----
-OPEN PARK
----
+TeamEverest - Project "Open Park" -- UDHYAM HACKATHON Project Description

-"Open Park" is a web-based application designed to address the challenges of urban parking systems, with a primary focus on solving parking issues in areas like Kathmandu.
-The project comprises three distinct user panels and caters to three types of users:
+"Open Park" is a web-based application aimed at tackling the challenges of urban parking systems, with a primary focus on addressing parking issues in areas like Kathmandu.
+The project is designed to cater to three distinct types of users:

+Super Admin
-Super Admin: This privileged user has comprehensive access to all functions within the application.
-They oversee the entire system's operation and data management.
+This privileged user has comprehensive access to all functions within the application and oversees the entire system's operation and data management.

+House Owners
-House Owners: House owners can create profiles within the application, adding details about their available parking spaces.
-They have the opportunity to rent out their parking spaces to end customers, thus utilizing their private property and earning income.
+House owners can create profiles within the application, providing details about their available parking spaces.
+They have the opportunity to rent out their parking spaces to end customers, thereby utilizing their private property and earning income.

+End Customers
-End Customers: End customers are the users seeking parking solutions.
-They can use the application to search for available parking spaces, either by browsing a map or specifying their location.
-They can book parking spaces for a specified duration, receive a QR code for confirmation, and make payments through the app.
+End customers are users seeking parking solutions.
+They can use the application to:

+Search for available parking spaces in specific areas.
+Book parking spaces for desired durations.
+Receive QR codes for access.
+Make payments securely through the app.
 Key features and functionalities of "Open Park" include:

+1. Search and Booking
-Search and Booking: End customers can search for parking spaces in specific areas, book them for desired durations, and receive QR codes for access.
+End customers can easily search for parking spaces in specific areas, book them for their desired durations, and receive QR codes for access.

+2. Feedback System
-Feedback System: Users can provide feedback on parking spaces, allowing continuous improvement and quality control.
+Users can provide feedback on parking spaces, allowing for continuous improvement and quality control.

+3. Parking Management
-Parking management: Beside all the features and advantages the main solution and main funnction of this project is managing unmanaged parking of urban areas.
+One of the primary functions of the project is managing previously unmanaged parking spaces in urban areas.

+4. Payment Integration
-Payment Integration: The application facilitates secure payments for parking fees, streamlining the transaction process.
+The application facilitates secure payments for parking fees, streamlining the transaction process for both house owners and end customers.

+5. Commission Model
-Commission Model: House owners pay a commission fee to the Super Admin for using the application, ensuring a source of revenue for the platform.
+House owners pay a commission fee to the Super Admin for using the application, ensuring a source of revenue for the platform.

+6. Data Management
-Data Management: Super Admin can access comprehensive data, including parking history and details of house owners, enabling efficient management of the application.
+Super Admin has access to comprehensive data, including parking history and details of house owners, enabling efficient management of the application.

+7. Profit Generation
-Profit Generation: "Open Park" aims to create a win-win situation: house owners monetize their parking spaces, end customers find convenient parking, and the Super Admin earns revenue through commissions.
+"Open Park" aims to create a win-win situation:

+House owners can monetize their parking spaces.
+End customers can find convenient parking solutions.
+The Super Admin earns revenue through commissions.
-The application's success relies on effective collaboration between house owners, end customers, and the Super Admin, making urban parking more accessible and efficient in areas like Kathmandu.
+The success of this application relies on effective collaboration between house owners, end customers, and the Super Admin, ultimately making urban parking more accessible and efficient in areas like Kathmandu.

----
-#Run Project
+Run Project
+To run the "Open Park" project, follow these steps:

-To run Project install Django in your system then
+Install Django in your system.

-# Frist clone thi repo:
+Clone the project repository:

+bash
+Copy code
 git clone https://github.com/subashsigdel/TeamEverest
-# run in commmand:
+Install project dependencies by running the following command in your terminal:

+Copy code
 pip install -r requirements.txt
-# Then
+Run the project using the following command:

+Copy code
 python manage.py runserver